vireshas/sidekiq-addons/README.md

   * Doesnt interrupt those jobs that are already getting executed, but, makes sure that the next job that will be executed will be a highest priority job.
   * Minimal code changes: You just have to pass an extra param when you enqueue a job and jobs will be scheduled based on this param value.
   * Minimal network transfer: loads a script in Redis and uses SHA to execute it.
 This greatly reduces network data transfer.
-  * Can talk to remote Redis: From your stack, you can pass a REDIS_URL in Sidekiq.options and it cant talk to that Redis.
+  * Can talk to remote Redis: From your stack, you can pass a REDIS_URL in Sidekiq.options and it can talk to that Redis.
   * When Sidekiq is interruppted, active jobs are re-enqueued with the existing priority.
 When Sidekiq boots-up, it will still pick the highest prortized job.
   * Has automic ZPOP